<<Previous Blog Post |

 Click to read the entire article

 If you are a Urantia Book reader, you know instantly why this is an article that needs to be blogged to the world; in Part IV of The Urantia Book- The Life and Teachings of Jesus, the life of Jesus is chronicled as nowhere else on the planet.
 We see him doing things we've never seen him do before and we read his gracious words that have never been seen before, either.
-This instance of his teachings about money and wealth is an example.
+His teachings about money and wealth are an example.

 Here's a sample from The Urantia Book:

 What DID Jesus Say about money and wealth?